mariapoulose94/real_time_data_streaming_and_analysis/README.md

 Close: The price at which the stock ended trading at the end of the day or time interval.
 Volume: The number of shares traded during the day or specific time interval.

-The equity we consider is 'IBM'.
+The stock symbol we considered is 'IBM'.
+The rate set is 1 minute.

 ### Kinesis Data Streams: